ANAMIKA

 Even in its mutilated state, this face of queen Hatshepsut transfixes me with its gaze:

-High priest Kaaper (2400 BC) in silent conversation with a 21st century visitor:
+High priest Kaaper (2400 BC) in silent communion with a 21st century visitor:

 What is believed to be the oldest known (around 3500 BC) Egyptian mask.
 Most details about its function are unknown but the stamp of clever mischief is unmistakeable: